signal18/replication-manager/README.md

    * Overloading the leader can lead to data loss during failover or no failover depending of setup
    * READ on replica is eventually consistent
    * ACID can be preserved via route to leader always

-Coming soon in MariaDB 10.2:

-   * READ on replica can be COMMITTED READ under using semi-sync no slave behind feature
+   * READ on replica can be COMMITTED READ under usage of the 10.2 semi-sync no slave behind feature

 Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and in some conditions with "No Data Loss", __replication-manager__ will track failover SLA (Service Level Availability).